Talking to the Airgap: Exploiting Radio-Less Embedded Devices as Radio Receivers: Discussion

-\textbf{Determining Sensitivity.} In this work, we have introduced and demonstrated the fundamental mechanism for receiving radio communication signals on radio-less embedded devices.
+\textbf{Determining Sensitivity.} In this work, we have demonstrated practicality of receiving radio communication signals via unintended electromagnetic sensitivities of embedded devices.
 Our analysis assumes that the attacker possesses enough knowledge about target devices to determine their sensitivities.
-In scenarios where a reference device is unavailable—such as when targeting custom hardware platforms—the attacker can likely not directly identify optimal transmission frequencies or device configurations.
+In scenarios where a reference device is unavailable -- such as when targeting custom hardware platforms -- the attacker can likely not directly identify optimal transmission frequencies or device configurations.
 On the receiving side, the attacker may rely on random reception paths, using configurations that have proven effective on similar devices.
 On the transmitting side, broadband signals can cover multiple potentially sensitive frequencies simultaneously.
 If real-time feedback from the target device is available, the attacker can further refine both the receiver configuration and transmission parameters through in-situ optimization, adapting based on whether signals are successfully received.

-\Paragraph{Co-Existence of Functionalities} In our current approach, we reconfigure the peripheral settings of the \ac{MCU} to connect sensitive traces to an \ac{ADC}, enabling radio reception.
+\Paragraph{Co-Existence of Functionalities} We reconfigure the peripheral settings of the \ac{MCU} to connect sensitive traces to an \ac{ADC}, enabling radio reception.
 This disables the pin’s native functionality, such as bus communication, during reception.
 A promising direction for future work is to preserve pin functionality while still enabling \ac{RF} reception.
 This would require a mechanism to simultaneously route the signal to both the peripheral device, \eg, \ac{I2C} or \ac{SPI}, and the \ac{ADC}.
 An attacker could then attempt to isolate radio-induced effects from the raw bus signals, potentially allowing continuous or passive reception without disrupting normal operation.